 - Student works (obtain permission from the student).

 When in doubt, consider alternatives.
-For example, photocopies of half a book would not be permitted on reserve, but the original, entire book would be; purchase the book or ask your Department Liaison librarian to purchase a library copy for use on reserve.
-Similarly, we cannot place entire books on Electronic Reserve, but the library might be able to purchase a properly licensed ebook copy for reserve use.
+For example, photocopies of half a book would not be permitted on reserve, but the original, entire book would be; purchase the book or ask your Department Liaison librarian to purchase a library copy for use on reserve if the budget allows.

 Pfau Library offers thousands of online articles, books, and other material licensed for campus use.
 Rather than making copies, consider linking to the material from your course Web page.
 For details, see Linking to Library Resources.